Jonh-Nash/city-information-assistant/README.md

 This project is a production-ready reference implementation of an AI agent-powered urban information system.
 Through natural conversations with users, it retrieves weather, local time, and basic information about cities worldwide to support travel planning.

+This application (Web API) is deployed to `https://city-information-assistant-production.up.railway.app`.

 ## Overview

 City Information Assistant is an AI agent system that provides the following capabilities: